rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     highly-available and only experience a small amount of downtime in the event of failover.

--   To reduce the load on the master instance and improve performance for read-heavy workloads, Cloud Databases users can redirect writes and reads to source and replica instances within the HA setup, respectively.
+-   To reduce the load on the source instance and improve performance for read-heavy workloads, Cloud Databases users can redirect writes and reads to source and replica instances within the HA setup, respectively.